 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

-Margin loans starts at 5%, and broker-assisted trading is available for $30 per transaction.
-It costs $5 to withdraw money, and there is a minimum account balance of $250.
+Margin loans starts at 9% interest annually, and broker-assisted trading is available for $30 per transaction.
+There is also a minimum account balance of $200.